sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ##### 🌅 Code intelligence platform for everyday use

 ### A faster, simpler search experience
 We’ve streamlined and simplified the search interface to make the platform more intuitive.
-It’s easier than ever for you to get started with a homepage that includes real data from the instance including repository names, file names, and authors.
+It’s easier than ever for you to get started with a homepage that includes real data from your instance including repository names, file names, and authors.
 These details help you uncover necessary information to run a successful search query, faster.

 Contextual tips and recommendations are provided while running a search query, and the search results are now front and center with the changes to the interface.
 The search sidebar has moved to the right of the screen and several non-essential elements have been removed to ensure the information you’re looking for is easy to access.
 Filters make it easier and faster for you to extract the answer you need, and the side bar can be collapsed altogether to reduce noise.